lizageorge/my-Stanford-Summer-Sessions/Math Foundations of Computing - CS 103/Notes/7-22;  Finite Automata.md

 - recognizing Languages with DFAs
 	- [ ] check middle of lecture
+	- DFAs are used to check if a string is in a language
 	- [ ] ![[Pasted image 592.png]]
 	- [] accept if the input includes any substring of "aa"
 		- ![[Pasted image 593.png]]